 Students must successfully complete an average course load of 16 hours each semester (32 hours per year) and remain in good standing at the college.
 Any course failed or repeated will void the guarantee, and any late change in major options may void the guarantee.
-Students who are interested in details about the program should contact the Admissions Office.
+Students who are interested in details about the program should contact the Office of Enrollment Services.